Black Jack Versicherung: Erklärung und Payout – Lohnt sich das?

 Insurance myths and misunderstandings 🃏

 Many players believe that insurance gives them a big advantage, but this is a common misconception.
-Some also think that insurance helps them minimize their losses, but in the long run it costs more than it earns.
+Some also think that the insurance will help them Losses but in the long term it costs more than it brings in.

 Common misunderstandings: